 Box Tree Moth

-**This organism is not known to be present in the United States but poses a threat.
-The box tree moth, Cydalima perspectalis, is not known to be present in the United States but poses a serious risk to our ornamental and landscape plantings if introduced.
+The box tree moth, Cydalima perspectalis, was detected in Niagara County, New York in July of 2021.
 These insects attack a variety of boxwood species, commonly used in landscape plantings and for hedges and topiaries.
 While non-destructive in its native East Asian region, the larvae feed extensively on the leaves of boxwoods in nonnative regions, weakening and desiccating the plants.
 Dense moth populations often result in complete defoliation and death.

 Larvae feed on boxwood leaves as well as the bark on stems, weakening and drying these popular and hardy plants.
 When densely populated, the pest can disfigure hedgerows and defoliate plants completely, often resulting in plant death.
 This damage greatly reduces the economic value of the plants and landscapes.